AdrianRiesco/Masters-Thesis-on-Big-Data/README.md

        <kbd>![alt text](https://github.com/AdrianRiesco/Data-Engineer-project/blob/main/doc/img/front-visuals.jpg "Visuals view")</kbd>

-After the services are running, access to the Airflow UI and activate the DAG "spark_main".
-After all the tasks are executed correctly, the .
+After the services are running, access to the **Airflow UI** and activate the DAG "**spark_main**".
+After all the tasks are executed correctly, the data will be displayed in the web application views.
 If not paused, the DAG will be executed every 30 minutes.

 <kbd>![alt text](https://github.com/AdrianRiesco/Data-Engineer-project/blob/main/doc/img/start-dag.jpg "Start DAG in Airflow UI")</kbd>

-To stop the project, run the following command within the docker folder:
+To **stop** the project, run the following command within the docker folder:
 ```
 $ sudo docker-compose down
 ```

-Run the following command to completely reset the project:
+To completely **reset** the project, run the following command within the docker folder:
 ```
 $ sudo docker-compose down -v
 ```